openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 ## Implementation History

-* This has already been implemented in Cluster API
+* This has already been implemented in Cluster API using an annotation based approach.

 ## Drawbacks